 Now your uv is passed in as texture coords you would want to read them and basically modulate those coordinates by the min max of the virtual source rectangles coordinates.

-your textcoords.x - virtualRect.x is less then 0 you need to modulate the difference from virtualRect.Width in this case that would be virtualRect.z the fractional amount you get back is subtracted from virtualRect.Width to give a new u coordinate.
+your textcoords.x - virtualRect.x is less then 0 you need to modulate the difference from virtualRect.Width in this case that would be virtualRect.z the fractional amount you get back is subtracted from virtualRect.Width to give a new u coordinate. if

 your textcoord.x - (virtualRect.Width + virtualRectangle.x) = su , is more then 0 then